-In RAN1 #93 meeting, it has been agreed how UE determine PUCCH resource before dedicated PUCCH resource configuration [5].
+In RAN1 #93 meeting, it has been agreed how UE determines PUCCH resource before dedicated PUCCH resource configuration [5].
 As described in TS38.213, RMSI provides (cell-specific) PUCCH parameters such as PUCCH format, starting symbol, number of symbols (e.g., duration), (cell-specific) PRB offset, and set of initial CS indexes.
 Then, explicit signalling (e.g., DCI) and implicit indication (e.g., starting CCE index) provide a PRB offset and an index within the set of initial CS indexed, UE specifically.
 However, for PUCCH format 1, there is a missing PUCCH parameter, i.e., an orthogonal sequence index.
 Therefore, it should be clarified how the UE determines the orthogonal sequence index.
 Regarding this, there can be two ways.
 One is to use a fixed orthogonal sequence index, such as orthogonal sequence index 0, and the other is to use the orthogonal sequence index associated with the selected initial CS index.
 From our perspective, the latter approach is preferred in terms of better orthogonality between PUCCH resources.
 The text proposal corresponding to the above correction(s) is provided as follows:

 █ Text Proposal